xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

 ---
 layout: post
 title: Developing xeogl Apps for zSpace VR/AR Systems
-description: A collaboration with zSpace Inc.
+description: Snagged a zSpace 300 to write some xeogl demos for it
 modified: 2017-19-03
 category: articles
 comments: true